A little technique transforms a simple cucumber into something incredibly delectable. Two versions:

 NYT Cooking Recipe:

-- About 2 pounds thin-skinned cucumbers like English or Persian (8 to 10 mini cucumbers, 4 medium-size or 2 large greenhouse)
+- About 2 pounds English, Greenhouse or Persian cucumbers (thinned skin is key).
+(About 8-10 mini cucumbers, 4 medium-size or 2 large greenhouse)

 - 1 teaspoon kosher salt, plus more for cucumbers